OneLink U Lesson 1

 One of the greatest obstacles you will face in preparing for this summer trip is FEAR!

-Fear of the unknown challenges you will experience.
-Fear of the pain and sacrifice required to meet those challenges.
-Fear of failure.
+Fear of the unknown challenges you will experience, fear of the pain and sacrifice required to meet those challenges; and fear of failure.

-Failure is a humbling feeling, and you are sure to experience some failures during the training process.
-But failure is a normal part of growth that helps you recognize areas where improvement is needed.
-Do not allow the enemy to twist training failures into feelings of guilt or shame.
-Rather, see failure as God showing you the practical steps needed to grow in effectiveness for Him!
-Do not think of failure as final, but feedback!
+Failure is humbling, and you are sure to experience some failures during the training process.
+But spiritual growth is a process, and failure is a normal part of the process that helps you recognize areas where improvement is needed.
+Do not allow the enemy to twist training failures into feelings of doubt, guilt or shame.
+Rather ask God, “What do you want me to learn from this and what are the next steps needed to grow spiritually?”

 Hebrews 12:1-3 says, “Since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the author and perfecter of our faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.”